Nickolay-Martynenko/Photonuclear-Interactions-in-EAS/README.md

 ### 2. `utils/demo.py` — Python Demo Script

-A demonstration script for reading and working with the MC datasets.
+A demonstration script for reading the MC datasets.

 ## Requirements